-- Safeguarding the financial solvency of the institution on behalf of the board. - Considering the budget, financial forecasts and financial statements in detail and recommending them to the board of Governors - Overseeing the institution's treasury policies and insurance arrangements
+- Safeguarding the financial solvency of the University on behalf of the board. - Considering the budget, financial forecasts and financial statements in detail and recommending them to the Board of Governors. - Overseeing the University's treasury policies and insurance arrangements

 HR & Remuneration Committee